Medushaa/portfolio-hugo/content/blogs/fortran-tales.md

 </br>

 ## <u>Lab 2 (Arrays)</u>
 Lab 1 seemed fun and easy.
 Not bad.
 So, in lab 2 I was pretty chilled and ate cake in the first 1 hour of the class.
 And then the tisar gave us a classwork.
-This task would have taken me much less than what I took if I weren't high on suger (normal cake suger).
+This task would have taken me much less than what I took if I weren't high on sugar (normal cake sugar).

 Question: (i don't remember the exact one.
 It was sth like) Given an array, check all its subarrays.
 If their sum is 0, print 0, or 1 otherwise.
 <!-- ```f90 {.myclass linenos=table,linenostart=1,linenos=false} -->